-Applicant, especially fresh graduate do not know the real purpose a Resume/CV.
-They all follow the traditions of men at the job seeking phase of their lives.
-They write not knowing how and why the content of a Resume/CV is divided into sections.
-For a fact, recruiters have leapt away from reading through an entire Resume/CV to reading a Resume/CV in zigzag.
-No recruiter would want to spend a minute reviewing a single Resume/CV amidst thousand.
+Applicant, especially fresh graduate does not know the real purpose of a CV.
+They all follow the traditions of men at the job-seeking phase of their lives.
+They write not knowing how and why the content of a CV is divided into sections.
+For a fact, recruiters have leapt away from reading through an entire CV to reading a CV in zigzag.
+No recruiter would want to spend a minute reviewing a single CV amidst thousand.

-I was supposed to add this piece to How what recruiters look on a Resume/CV at first glance but I felt it should be a topic on it own.
-Now, What do I mean by reading a Resume/CV in a zigzag Literally, Resume/CV follows an unruled order.
+I was supposed to add this piece to How recruiters look on a CV at first glance but I felt it should be a topic on it own.
+Now, What do I mean by reading a CV in a zigzag Literally, CV follows an unruled order.
 Forgive me, I will only comment in lieu of a long note.

-Except for Personal Details, each section of a Resume/CV must be related to the job position.
-It pains me when I review Resume/CVs with no relation to the job position it was meant for, and applicant often wonders why they never get a call back for an interview.
-A Resume/CV is read in zigzag when a recruiter picks and read the sections he or she deems important for a job position before considering other Resume/CV sections.
+Except for Personal Details, each section of a CV must be related to the job position.
+It pains me when I review CVs with no relation to the job position it was meant for, and applicant often wonders why they never get a call back for an interview.
+A CV is read in zigzag when a recruiter picks and read the sections he or she deems important for a job position before considering other CV sections.

 For example; A Medical Firm with a job position of a Counselor would consider

 Extra curriculum activities